ohm-vishwa/Ethical-Hacking-Cheat-Sheet/Readme.md

 ---

-## Network Adapter Testing Commands
+# Network Adapter Testing Commands

- Enable Monitor Mode
 <details>
     <summary>Why we need to enable monitor mode ?</summary>
 we want is to be able to capture all the packets